How To Write A Business Proposal

 Title/ cover page

-The title page includes; introduction about yourself and the business; it, therefore, requires you to include; your names that are both surname and the other name, company’s name, vision, mission, date of submission, and the name of the client.
+The title page includes; introduction about yourself and the business; therefore, it requires you to include; your full name, company’s name, vision, mission, date of submission, and the client's name.

 Table of contents

-The table of content explains what is included in the entire proposal; basically, it breaks down the rest of the content in the proposal.
+The table of content explains what is included in the entire proposal; basically, it breaks down the rest of the proposal's content.
 A table of contents will let your potential client know exactly what will be covered in the business proposal.

 The executive summary points out each section of the content included in the proposal briefly;